 Trust can be gained and lost, re-gained and lost again, but trustworthiness should be demonstrable.

-Confidence in a system's trustworthiness can be gained in many different ways, including by design, through transparency (systems that allow us an insight into how and why they make certain decisions), and through rigorous verification and validation.
+Confidence in a system's trustworthiness can be gained in many different ways, including by design, through transparency (systems that allow us an insight into how and why they make certain decisions or use certain resources), and through rigorous verification and validation.
 Find out more about the laboratory.

 TeamPlay, CAPRI, ROBOPILOT and other projects are already addressing various aspects of system trustworthiness.
 Find out more about our research.